NASM vs NSCA: Showdown of PT Certs – 7+ Factors Compared

 50% off

-NASM vs NSCA: About the Certifications
+NASM vs NSCA: About Each Certification

-NASM
+About NASM

 With all this said, getting both certifications can be quite costly, but luckily NASM’s Nutrition and Fitness bundle is actually quite reasonable.
 Check the website, but we believe it’s currently only $999, which is a steal for what you get.

-NSCA
+About NSCA

 If you go with the CSCS, Trainer Academy has some quality information to help you ace the test: CSCS study materials and CSCS practice questions